Accounting is sometimes referred to as the business language since it is the means through which a firm interacts with the outside world.

 For example, the employees of an organisation are the most valuable asset to a business enterprise.
 Still, as they cannot be measured in terms of money, they are not recorded in terms of money.
-Generally, the transactions are recorded in terms of the ruling currency of the country in which the business enterprise is situated.
+Generally, the transactions are recorded in terms of the ruling currency of the country where the business enterprise is situated.

-Another aspect of this concept is that the records of the transactions are to be kept not in the physical units but in the monetary unit.
+Another aspect of this concept is that the records of the transactions are to be kept not in physical units but in the monetary unit.
 For example, at the end of 2011, an organisation may have a factory on a piece of land measuring 15 acres, an office building containing 50 rooms, 50 personal computers, 30 office chairs and tables, 120 kg of raw materials etc.

 3. Matching concept

 In this concept, all expenses matched with the revenue of that period should only be considered.
 Any past or future year’s expenses and revenues are excluded using certain adjustments.
 This concept is based on the accrual concept as it considers the occurrence of expenses and income and does not concentrate on the actual inflow or outflow of the cash.
 It leads to adjusting certain items like prepaid and outstanding items and unearned or accrued incomes.